0n1udra/slime_server/README.md

 ## Control Minecraft server with Discord bot.
-Scroll down for requirements, setup instructions and screenshots.

-- Join Discord server for bot help: https://discord.gg/s58XgzhE3U
-- See releases (may not have latest code): https://github.com/0n1udra/slime_server/releases
-- Download latest commit (.zip): https://github.com/0n1udra/slime_server/archive/refs/heads/master.zip
-- Jump to: [Guide](#setup), [Screenshots](#screenshots), [Support me](#support-me)

-### Features
+- Configure depending on if bot is on the same computer as server, or using RCON for remote control.
+- Interface with server using RCON, Tmux/Screen or subprocess.
+Some features are disabled if using RCON or Subprocess.
+  - NOTE: Some features will not work if on Windows, you can use something like [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+  - Optionally run the bot and server inside the same or different Tmux/Screen sessions.
+  - The bot can use Tmux/Screen to send commands to the server, or use the Python subprocess module to run and manage the server.
+  - Some features depend on if you have read/write access to server files (server.jar, logs, property files, etc).
+  - If using Tmux/Screen or subprocess to control the server, the bot has to send a `xp` command with a randomly generated number so the bot can read the output properly.
+    - NOTE: This is disabled when using RCON.
+    - If you have better ways so it doesn't clog up the logs, lmk!
 - Basic commands: say, kick, teleport, save, weather, and gamemode.
 - Show connection history, chat log, online players, banned, OP list, and whitelist.
 - World save backup and restore system.
 Also has server folder backup/restore feature.
 These features need direct access to server files.
-- Server autosave, start, stop, status, version, log, update server.jar (only with Vanilla or PaperMC), and edit server.properties
+- Server autosave, start, stop, status, version, log, update server.jar (only with Vanilla or PaperMC), and edit server.properties.

-- Interface via RCON, Tmux or subprocess.
-Some features and command may be disabled if using RCON or Subprocess.
+---

+- Join Discord server for bot help: https://discord.gg/s58XgzhE3U
+- See releases (may not have latest code): https://github.com/0n1udra/slime_server/releases
+- Download latest commit (.zip): https://github.com/0n1udra/slime_server/archive/refs/heads/master.zip
+- Jump to: [Guide](#setup), [Screenshots](#screenshots), [Support me](#support-me)

 ### TODO List
 - Discord user and role specific permissions for certain commands and/or command groups.